A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Data and Identification Strategy

 \subsection{Data Sources and Sample Construction}

-To empirically examine the transmission mechanism of DeFi operational risks to international financial markets, we construct a matched dataset integrating high-frequency event data, on-chain capital flows, and traditional money market indicators.
-The sample, collected via platform APIs, spans from January 1, 2021, to December 31, 2024, covering a complete bull-bear cycle in the DeFi market.
+To study exploit-driven operational shocks and short-horizon responses in U.S. short-term funding markets, we construct a matched dataset integrating high-frequency event data, on-chain capital flows, and traditional money-market indicators.
+The sample spans January 1, 2021, to December 31, 2024.

-\textbf{Core Explanatory Variable: DeFi Security Incidents.} Data on hacks and protocol vulnerabilities are sourced from the DeFiLlama Hacks Dashboard and the Rekt Database.
-These databases provide the most comprehensive records of DeFi security incidents, including attack timestamps (accurate to the hour), names of compromised protocols, affected blockchains, and loss amounts in USD.
-To ensure shock significance and exclude minor noise, we rank events by loss amount and select the Top 50 major security incidents as our core sample.
-Each of these events incurred a single loss exceeding \$20 million, and their cumulative loss accounts for over 80\% of the industry's total losses during the sample period, constituting a ``supply-side shock'' with potential systemic implications.
+\textbf{Core explanatory variable: DeFi security incidents.} Data on hacks and protocol vulnerabilities are sourced from the DeFiLlama Hacks Dashboard and the Rekt Database.
+These databases report exploit timestamps, names of compromised protocols, affected blockchains, and loss amounts in USD.
+We rank events by loss amount and select the top 50 major security incidents as the core sample.

+\textbf{Event dating.} The baseline event list uses the first market-relevant date for U.S. investors.
+For most exploits this is the occurrence date.
+For disclosure-lag cases such as Ronin, it is the first public disclosure date.
+When the relevant timestamp falls after U.S. market hours or on a non-trading day, the event is aligned to the next U.S. trading day.

-\textbf{Dependent Variable: Financial Stability Indicators.} The core indicator for measuring liquidity stress in international financial markets—the Commercial Paper (CP) Spread—is sourced from the Federal Reserve Bank of St. Louis (FRED).
-Specifically, we construct the spread by subtracting the ``3-Month Treasury Bill Yield'' from the ``3-Month AA Nonfinancial Commercial Paper Rate.''
-This indicator reflects the credit risk premium in the short-term unsecured funding market and serves as a ``barometer'' for the tightness of liquidity in the financial system.
+\textbf{Dependent variable: AA CP spread.} The core outcome is the spread between the ``3-Month AA Nonfinancial Commercial Paper Rate'' and the ``3-Month Treasury Bill Yield,'' sourced from the Federal Reserve Bank of St. Louis (FRED).
+This measure is the paper's single aggregate daily price series and should be interpreted narrowly as short-term funding conditions in the specific AA CP segment studied here.

 To isolate the influence of macro-market volatility, we obtain the CBOE Volatility Index (VIX), TED spread, the U.S. Dollar Index (DXY), S\&P500 Returns, and Bitcoin Returns from Yahoo Finance as control variables.
-All time-series data are aligned by date index, with non-trading day data handled using forward filling.
+All time-series data are aligned to U.S. trading days.
+For the core CP-spread outcome, we rely on realized trading-day observations rather than creating synthetic spread values for non-trading days.
+When event timestamps fall outside U.S. market hours or on weekends, they are mapped to the next relevant U.S. trading day; auxiliary controls are aligned to that same trading-day index.